Add multiple line events by route and measure

 • Check the Route end date check box.

-• Double-click in the End Date text box to use today's date.
+• Double-click in the End Date text box to use the current date.

 If no end date is provided, the event remains valid from the start date into the future.